Tbrown1998/Global-Homicide-Analysis/README.md

 - However, countries in Latin America still record higher individual rates
 - Africa’s homicide burden is spread across multiple countries rather than concentrated in few

+### 📊 Distribution Analysis
+- Histogram plotted to show distribution of homicide rates globally
+- Kernel Density Estimation (KDE) used to understand the shape of distribution
+- Most countries have a rate below 10 per 100k, but a few have extreme outliers

 ### 📘 Future Recommendations
 - Incorporate socio-economic indicators (GDP, unemployment, education levels) to correlate with homicide rates
 - Time-series analysis for countries with longer trend records